GabrielFlores8227/my-vimrc/README.md

+#Perfect for web developers
-# To use .vimrc install python3, python3-pip, node.js and npm
+To use .vimrc install python3, python3-pip, node.js and npm